Peter Skellern: Illness and death

-In October 2016, it was revealed that Skellern had developed an inoperable brain tumour and that he had fulfilled a lifelong calling to be ordained in the Church of England.
+In October 2016, it was reported that Skellern had developed an inoperable brain tumour and that he had fulfilled a long-time desire to be ordained in the Church of England.
 Under a special faculty from the Archbishop of Canterbury, he was ordained both as a deacon and priest on 16 October 2016 by the Bishop of Truro.

-Skellern died as a result of the brain tumour in February 2017 at the age of 69, at Lanteglos-by-Fowey, Cornwall.
-He was survived by his wife Diana, two children and five grandchildren.
+Skellern died on 17 February 2017, at the age of 69, in Lanteglos-by-Fowey, Cornwall.